A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Match to Other Catalogs

 We match all \NUMtotpotentialvar{} stars selected as potential variables to the combined General Catalogue of Variable Stars \citep[GCVS;][]{Samus.06}, the New Catalogue of Suspected Variable Stars \citep[NSV;][]{Kholopov.82} and its supplement \citep[NSVS;][]{Kazarovets.98}\footnote{The GCVS, NSV and NSVS were obtained from http://www.sai.msu.su/groups/cluster/gcvs/gcvs/ on 2009 April 7}.
 We also match to the ROTSE catalog of variable stars \citep{Akerlof.00}, to the ALL Sky Automated Survey Catalogue of Variable Stars \citep[ACVS;][]{Pojmanski.02}\footnote{Version 1.1 obtained from http://www.astrouw.edu.pl/asas/?page=catalogues}, and to the Super-WASP catalogue of periodic variables coincident with ROSAT X-ray sources \citep{Norton.07}.
 In all cases we use a $2\arcmin$ matching radius.
 We use a large matching radius to include matches to known variables that may be blended with stars in our sample.
 In total \NUMcross{} of our candidate variables lie within $2\arcmin$ of a source in one of these catalogs, meaning that \NUMnotcross{} are new identifications.
 This includes \NUMmatchgcvs{} that match to a source in the GCVS, \NUMmatchnsv{} that match to a source in the NSV, \NUMmatchnsvs{} that match to a source in the NSVS, \NUMmatchasas{} that match to a source in the ACVS, \NUMmatchrotse{} that match to a source in the ROTSE catalog (\NUMmatchrotsegcvs{} of which are in the GCVS as well), and \NUMmatchswasp{} that match to a Super-WASP source (\NUMmatchswaspone{} of these are in their catalogue of previously identified variables).
 Two of the \NUMmatchgcvs{} candidate variables that match to a source in the GCVS (HAT-215-0001451 and HAT-215-0001491) actually match to the same source, V1097~Tau, a weak emission-line T~Tauri star.
 Both stars are flagged as probable blends in our catalog, in this case HAT-215-0001491 is the correct variable while HAT-215-0001451 is the blend.

 We inspect each of the \NUMcross{} candidates with a potential match and find that the match is incorrect for \NUMcrosswrong{} of them and correct for \NUMcrosscorrect{}.
 For \NUMcrosswrongprobableblend{} of the \NUMcrosswrong{} incorrect matches the candidate variable is flagged as a probable blend in our catalog.
-In \NUMcrosswrongpotentialblend{} cases the candidate variable is flagged as a potential blend, in \NUMcrosswrongunlikelyblend{} cases it is flagged as an unlikely blend, in \NUMcrosswrongunblended{} cases it is flagged as unblended, and in \NUMcrosswrongampproblem{} case the amplitude is considered problematic.
-The match appears to be correct for four of the candidate variables flagged as probable blends.
+In \NUMcrosswrongpotentialblend{} cases the candidate variable is flagged as a potential blend, in \NUMcrosswrongunlikelyblend{} cases it is flagged as an unlikely blend, and in \NUMcrosswrongunblended{} cases it is flagged as unblended.
+The match appears to be correct for three of the candidate variables flagged as probable blends.
 In addition to HAT-215-0001491, the stars HAT-239-0000221 and HAT-239-0000513 both match correctly to sources in the GCVS.
 These stars form a common proper motion, low mass binary system.
 Both stars are flagged as probable blends in our catalog.
 Each matches separately, and correctly, to a flare star in the GCVS (V0647~Her and V0639~Her respectively).
-For the NSV-matching probable blend candidate HAT-121-0003519 the match may be correct, though the positional uncertainty of the NSV source is high.
-A variable star classification is not available for this source.

 The \NUMmatchgcvscorrect{} variables that match correctly to a source in the GCVS include 4 BY Draconis-type rotational variables, 6 UV Ceti-type flare stares, 1 INT class Orion variable of the T Tauri type, and 5 eclipsing systems.
 The EBs include the two W UMa-type contact systems DY CVn and V1104 Her, the two Algol-type systems DK CVn and V1001 Cas, and the M3V/white dwarf EB DE CVn \citep[][]{VanDenBesselaar.07}.